GisungSim/GisungSim.github.io/research-experiment.md

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-3.png" alt="">
-  <figcaption>Fig. 3. (left) Probe transmission profile versus one-photon detuning. (right) Beam profile of the four-wave mixing beams with 6 dB of intensity difference squeezing.</figcaption>
+  <figcaption>Fig. 3.
+(Left) Probe transmission profile versus one-photon detuning.
+(Right) Beam profile of the four-wave mixing beams with 6 dB of intensity difference squeezing.</figcaption>
 </figure>

 During the process of four-wave mixing, two photons of a single pump field are converted into a _pair of photons_, termed probe and conjugate (see Fig. 3).
 Consequently, the probe-seed field obtains additional photons (but _cross-coupled_ and _jointly amplified_ with the conjugate field), which we call _four-wave mixing gain_.